.png)

 You must also register with the Georgia Department of Revenue if you'll sell taxable goods, collect sales tax, or run payroll.
 Then, counties and cities add their own occupational tax certificates and permits that vary by location.

 Each year, between January 1 and April 1, you are required to file an annual registration with the Georgia Secretary of State.
 This updates your addresses, managers, and registered agent information.
-The filing fee is $50, with an additional $10 service charge if filing by mail, making it $60 total for paper submissions.
+According to the SOS annual registration guide, the current filing fee is $60 (which includes the $50 statutory fee plus a $10 service charge) regardless of whether you file online or by mail.

 If you skip an annual registration or let your registered agent information expire, Georgia acts quickly.
 You could face the following consequences: